elenam/babel-legacy/README.md

 ## logging

-To provide a transparent testing environment, the logging system create logs that record your testing code, its actual modified error message and its original error message.
+To provide a transparent testing environment, the logging system creates logs that record your testing code, its actual modified error message and its original error message.

 See details at [logging manual](/doc/logging.md).